 Entrepreneurship The Case for Radical Simplicity: Why Cutting 80% of Your Clients And Services Is How You Scale Profitably Most agencies and consultancies aren’t failing because they’re bad.
 They’re failing because they’re busy.
 Busy chasing revenue.
 Busy adding services.
 Busy saying yes to everything.
 But here’s the uncomfortable truth: growth doesn’t come from addition — it comes from subtraction.
 If you want to scale, By Tobias Dahlberg • 4 min read

 u1492637478_A_modern_supermarket_store_store_with_lots_of_ads_e15e6ad4-1928-4609-9d9a-ea760bcb979b_1 Europe The Supermarket as Media Network – The Next Ad Platform Type Macro Trend Category Retail Innovation / Marketing & Advertising / Europe In Brief – When Aisles Became Algorithms Supermarkets are no longer just selling food—they’re selling attention.
 Across Europe, the grocery store is quietly transforming into a high-margin media empire.
-With millions of shoppers, precise transaction data, and endless in-store By Tobias Dahlberg • 3 min read
+With millions of shoppers, precise transaction data, and endless By Tobias Dahlberg • 3 min read

 u1492637478_Fashionable_people_in_front_of_a_Lidl_store._Edit_01cd771b-4bbb-4838-8e3f-9d41857dda93_3 Branding Budget Chic – The Reinvention of Discount Retail Branding Type Macro Trend Category Retail & Branding / Europe, UK & Ireland In Brief – When Cheap Became Clever The discount store has gone from shame aisle to style icon.
 In 2026, “budget chic” defines a new aesthetic where affordability meets aspiration.
 Aldi, Lidl, and B&M aren’t just bargain By Tobias Dahlberg • 3 min read